ThomasDOtto/ILRA/README.md

 ILRA.sh -a $ASSEMBLY -o $OUTPUT_FOLDER_ILRA -c $CORRECTED_READS -n subset_test -r $REFERENCE -I $ILLU_READS -t $CORES -g $GFF_REF_FILE -L pb
 ```

 Please refer to the /test_data/README file or the help ('ILRA.sh -h') for further details.
-The test run will take around 10 minutes ('light' mode) and 20 minutes ('both' mode) using 4 cores.
+The test run will take around 10 minutes ('light' mode) and around 20 minutes ('both' mode) using 4 cores.

 ## Comments
 We used ILRA to improve many genomes.
 It is a continuation of the IPA (https://github.com/ThomasDOtto/IPA) project.
 We felt to rename the script as our updated version works with every long-read technology.